AssafAbadi/jobqueue/README.md

 * **Gmail API Access:**
     * Enable the Gmail API in your Google Cloud Platform project.
     * Create OAuth 2.0 Client IDs for your application.
-    * Download the JSON credentials file and place it at `src/main/resources/tokens/StoredCredential` (or another path as specified by your code). **Crucially:** Ensure this file is listed in your `.gitignore` to prevent it from being committed to Git.
+    * Download the JSON credentials file and place it at `src/main/resources/tokens/StoredCredential`
 * **OpenAI API Access:**
     * Sign up for OpenAI and obtain an API key.

 ### 2. Project Configuration (`application.properties.EXAMPLE`)

 This file contains the basic application settings.
-**Important: Your actual `application.properties` file (containing your secrets) is not committed to Git; only the `application.properties.EXAMPLE` file is part of the repository.**

 1.  **Create a new file named `application.properties`** in the `src/main/resources/` directory.
 2.  **Copy the content** from `application.properties.EXAMPLE` into your new `application.properties` file.